Thea Flaum: Television career

 She also served as a national vice-president of the National Academy of Television Arts and Sciences.

 Hill Foundation for Families Living with Disabilities

 Flaum is president of the Hill Foundation for Families Living with Disabilities, which was established in 2007 by Flaum and her husband, Robert A. Hill.

 The foundation has created FacingDisability.com, a web resource specifically created to connect families who suddenly have to deal with a spinal cord injury with people like them.

 Community service

 Flaum currently serves as a member of the Boards of Trustees of Access Living, the Chicago Television Academy, the Ruth Page Foundation, the Fund for Innovative Television and the Governing Board of the Chicago Symphony.

 Personal life

-Flaum is married to Chicago businessman, Robert A. Hill, the founder and chairman of Floor Covering Associates.
+Flaum was married to United States circuit judge Joel Flaum, whom she later divorced.
+Flaum is currently married to Chicago businessman, Robert A. Hill, the founder and chairman of Floor Covering Associates.
 They have four children, Jonathan and Alison Flaum and Vicki and Miranda Hill.